 - Another patient who is on the waiting list to see the psychiatrist urgently

 - A minimum of 24 hours’ notice is required to cancel your appointment and you will not incur a fee (unless your appointment is on a Monday where you will need to contact the clinic by 12pm Saturday to cancel your appointment without penalty).

 - Cancelling an appointment within 24 hours incurs a fee equivalent to your consultation fee which will be charged and required to be paid when you call to cancel your appointment.
 This cannot be claimed back through Medicare.

-- Cancelling an appointment due to illness under 24 hours from your appointment will incur a fee of 50% of your consultation fee.
+- Cancelling an appointment due to illness under 24 hours from your appointment will incur a fee of the full amount of your consultation.

 - If you are unable to attend your appointment and you do not let the clinic know, you will incur the full fee of your consultation.

-- In the interests of fairness, fees these apply to all patients and cannot be altered by the practice manager or reception staff.
+- In the interests of fairness, these fees apply to all patients and cannot be altered by the practice manager, reception staff and Doctors.

 - If you miss two or more appointments in a row, your doctor will try to contact you by phone.
 If we are unable to contact you, we will send you a letter and we will assume that you are well and no longer require our services.